JieJieNiu/-Wind-Nowcasting-in-Unobserved-Regions/README.md

 **ContraVirt** is a framework for **wind forecasting in regions without meteorological stations**.
 It integrates **real stations** with **virtual nodes** (representing unobserved locations) and combines **graph diffusion**, **contrastive learning**, and **multi-step forecasting**.
 ![ContraVirt procedure](graphs/process.png)
-**The virtual and real station map** more info see the paper and info/station_info.csv
+**The virtual and real station map**: for more info see the paper and info/station_info.csv
 <p align="center">
   <img src="graphs/stations.png" width="200"/>
   <img src="graphs/train.png" width="200"/>